-The chest clip sensor result (g clip) for the Allegiance is 43 where the maximum allowed is 60, and lower results are always better.
+The chest clip sensor result (g clip) for the Allegiance is 43, where the maximum allowed is 60, and lower results are always better.
 The best for the group is 33.4 earned by the Clek Foonf.
-The Allegiance result is well below the maximum allowable result and is better than seven of the competitors.
+The Allegiance result is well below the maximum allowable result and is better than seven competitors.
 These results give the Allegiance one of the best-combined results for the group.
 Not too shabby for a value seat.

 Ease of Install - LATCH

-While it lacks a center strap or self-ratcheting straps, the Allegiance manages to be easy to install because it has two straps instead of one for a tighter more secure fit.
-The straps require more strength to pull than those with unique features that help you, but it isn't as challenging as some of the competition and most parents will find it manageable.
+Installation of the Allegiance is easiest using the LATCH method, which makes sense as this should theoretically be the easiest installation method for any seat.
+While it lacks a center strap or self-ratcheting straps, the Allegiance manages to be easy to install because it has two straps instead of one for a tighter, more secure fit.
+The straps require more strength to pull than those with unique features that help you, but it isn't as challenging as some competition, and most parents will find it manageable.

-The level of the Allegiance is located on the base side and is a line (above left) you simply observe in relation to the ground under the car, not the car itself.
+The level on the Allegiance is located on the base side and is a line (above left) you observe in relation to the ground under the car, not the car itself.
 If the angle needs adjustment, you can use the angle adjustment underneath the seat (above right) to find the right angle for proper installation.

 Ease of Install - Belt

+Eventually, all convertible car seats need to be installed using the vehicle belt, and the Allegiance is no exception.
+While not as straightforward as the LATCH, it is still fairly easy to install using the vehicle belt.
 It isn't that installing this seat with your vehicle belt is difficult; it just isn't as easy as some of the competition.

-The belt pathway is harder to use and threading the belt means removing the cover and padding so you can find and use the lock-off (above left).
-Even so, the fabric can get in the way of the lock-off leaving you wishing you had a third hand.
+The belt pathway is harder to use, and threading the belt means removing the cover and padding so you can find and use the lock-off (above left).
+Even so, the fabric can get in the way of the lock-off, leaving you wishing you had a third hand.
 Is it manageable?
 Sure.
 Is it simple and easy?
 Not really.
 The lock-off can be hard to close and harder to open if you get the seat belt nice and tight (above right).

 Rear-facing installation with a lap/shoulder combo (above left) is the most difficult to thread and tighten.
 The forward-facing installation (above right) is somewhat easier and the one you are most likely to have to do at some point if your car has LATCH thanks to weight restrictions as your child grows.
-Plus, it is also the most stable installation when using the vehicle belt.
+It is also the most stable installation when using the vehicle belt.

 Ease of Use

-Your daily interactions with this seat are unlikely to cause any frustrations thanks to a straightforward design with features that work as expected.
+The Allegiance earns a respectable result for ease of use, just one point below the high for the metric.
+Your daily interactions with this seat are unlikely to cause any frustrations, thanks to a straightforward design with features that work as expected.

 The cover of the Allegiance is easy to remove and replace.
-It needs hand washing and line drying which isn't as useful as machine washable, but we will take it over spot clean only.
+It needs hand washing and line drying, which isn't as useful as machine washable, but we will take it over spot clean only.

-This car seat is nice looking but is basic in design and the materials used.
-While it is well designed and the materials come together pleasingly without mistakes, it doesn't feel as sturdy or durable as the traditional Britax line.
+The Allegiance offers less padding and fabric that feels less durable than more expensive Britax competitors.
+This car seat is nice looking but basic in design and the materials used.
+While it is well designed and the elements come together pleasingly without mistakes, it doesn't feel as sturdy or durable as the traditional Britax line.
 The lack of extra padding and self-containment hurt the Allegiance in this metric.
-Compared to the competition it lacks significant features for comfort, and it looks sloppy with the straps and back exposed.
+Compared to the competition, it lacks significant features for comfort, and it looks sloppy with the straps and back exposed.
 The overall fit and finish are good, and the Allegiance's score for this metric is only two points lower than the high.

 — Juliet Spurrier, MD and Wendy Schmitz